shruzberry/SongPong3D/README.md

 ## Task Lists
 ### Sean
 - Create a tools that generates hit times for any song

--- Use BPM

--- Click timer option

-- Song Surfer to change time in song

--- Happens after ball drop
+-- Create TSV with ClickTimer

+-- Think of solution to remove wrong notes
+--- Generate values with a temp character. (must be manually approved)

 ### Kevin
-- import all assets from Java version

 - Physics/ball drop and bounce

+-- Spawn basic ball using a tsv row

+- Make file path to song simpler